anthonyftwang/youtube-rabbit-hole/docs/index.md

-# youtube-rabbit-hole
+# YouTube Rabbit Hole
 Chrome extension to remove YouTube recommendations, comments, and more so you don't go down the rabbit hole again!

-## Usage
+## Features

-To install, head over to the [listing on the Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-rabbit-hole/nlddakjbmpidooplakalfoogdincflfh/) and click "Add to Chrome".
-Once added, the extension lets you reduce distractions while browsing YouTube in the following ways:
+There is magic, but you have to be the magician.
+This extension allows you to take control of your time and reduce distractions while browsing YouTube in the following ways:

 - Replace suggested content with cute bunnies!
 - Hide comments (including livestream chats)